Last updated – 03 November 2021 (Guidance may be subject to future updates)

 The NHS is offering vaccinations to those at greatest risk from Covid-19 first, in line with recommendations from the Joint Committee for Vaccinations & Immunisations (JCVI).

-As more vaccine becomes available, appointments will be offered to a wider group of people in second phase priority groups.
+As more vaccine becomes available, appointments will be offered to a wider group of people.

 Can I get one privately?